Combining Electromagnetic and Gravitational-Wave Constraints on Neutron-Star Masses and Radii

 Other works find, as we do, that the radius constraints are tighter when the EM data is included.
 Our results which include IS suggest (but do not definitively prove) that this result is not due to systematic uncertainties which are artificially constraining NS radii.

 Gravitational wave observations have suggested other possible more indirect constraints on the EOS, and we summarize the impact of some of these constraints have on the radius of a $1.4~\mathrm{M}_{\odot}$ NS in Table~\ref{tab:cnst_mr} by applying them to our ``all+IS'' posteriors.
 Refs.~\cite{Radice17gj,Radice2019} found that GW170817 implied a lower limit on $\tilde{\Lambda}>300$, because EOSs with smaller values of $\tilde{\Lambda}$ do not create a sufficiently massive accretion disk to the observed kilonova.
 This constraint may be optimistic (e.g. see Ref.~\cite{Bauswein17sd}) (and see also a different perspective in Ref.~\cite{Kiuchi19rt}), but it has a relatively low impact.
 It increases the lower limit on the 95\% confidence limit for $R_{1.4}$ by about 0.2 km.
 Ref.~\cite{Ruiz18} found that $M_{\mathrm{max}} \leq 2.17~\mathrm{M}_{\odot}$ was required to ensure that no short-lived hypermassive NS (which was not observed) was present in GW170817.
 We find that this constraint has only a weak impact on our posterior distributions.
+The maximum mass is weakly correlated by the radius of a 1.4 solar mass NS, as shown the Supplemental Material, so when we decrease the typical maximum mass we also slightly decrease the typical radius.
 Finally, GW190814 implied the merger of a $2.6~\mathrm{M}_{\odot}$ object with a more massive black hole.
 Our MCMC simulation for the 3P model generated no configurations with maximum masses this large.
 This does not necessarily mean that 3P parameter sets with large maximum masses do not exist, but they do appear highly improbable.
 In the 4L model, increasing $M_{\mathrm{max}}$ to $2.6~\mathrm{M}_{\odot}$ increases the 95\% lower limit for the radius by 0.5 km.
 For example, in Table~\ref{tab:cnst_mr}, changing the $M_{\mathrm{max}}$ value in 4L models increased $R$ lower limit of $95\%$ C.I. from 10.98 km to 11.47 km for a 1.4 $M_{\odot}$ NS.